 Where to See the Most Beautiful Fall Foliage in New England

-Autumnal leaves are New England’s Northern Lights -- except you’re actually guaranteed to see them.
-We’ve sussed out both iconic drives and lesser-traveled roads in all six states in the region, all of which offer optimum chroma, worthwhile detours, and seasonal foodstuffs (read: all the cider donuts you see fit to eat).
-Just remember that the colors don’t peak at the same time in the different states -- the transformation generally travels north to south -- so stagger your weekend getaways accordingly.
+So get your picnic baskets ready.
+We’ve sussed out both iconic drives and lesser-traveled roads in all six states in the region, all of which offer optimum chroma, worthwhile detours, and seasonal foodstuffs (think all the cider donuts).
+Just remember that the colors don’t peak at the same time in the different states -- the transformation generally travels north to south -- so stagger your weekend drives accordingly.

 Here's why the White Mountains are the new Green Mountains

-Iconic: If you’re in the know, you call it “the Kanc.”
+If you’re in the know, you call it “the Kanc.”
 Otherwise, you’re about to learn about the incomparable beauty of the 35-mile Kancamagus Pass, which takes you directly through the White Mountain National Forest.
-The northern NH roadway doesn’t even demand you get out of the car: At one point, you’ll have climbed as high as 3,000 feet above sea level (although a brief hike to Sabbaday Falls is well worth the stretch of your legs).
-Just know that there are exactly zero services along this stretch -- gas included -- so fuel up, eat a heavy breakfast, and pack a picnic.
+The northern NH roadway doesn’t even demand you get out of the car -- at one point, you’ll have climbed as high as 3,000 feet above sea level without once stretching your legs -- so it’s super COVID-19 safe.
+Just know that there are exactly zero gas stations or services along this stretch, so fill the tank and pack a lunch.

-Lesser known: The Great Northern Woods region of the state is far less popular with leaf hunters but just as lovely, and up here, you’re more likely to encounter a moose than a New York-based foliage seeker.
-Milan State Park contains a 132-foot fire tower that alone is worth the visit.
-From there, you’ll be gaping at the red and yellow treetops all the way in Maine, Vermont, and Canada.
+The Great North Woods region of the state is far less popular with leaf hunters, but just as lovely, and you’re a lot more likely to encounter a moose.
+Milan State Park also contains a 132-foot fire tower that alone is worth the visit -- from there, you’ll be gaping at the red and yellow treetops all the way in Maine, Vermont, and Canada.

 Ain’t no foliage drive like a Vermont foliage drive